renatoviolin/ai-kanban-prd/README.md

 If you encounter any issues or have questions:
 - Open an issue on [GitHub Issues](https://github.com/YOUR_USERNAME/kanban-ia/issues)
 - Check the [Troubleshooting](#troubleshooting) section above

----

-Made with ❤️ by the AI-Kanban team